symfony/symfony-docs/reference/constraints/EnableAutoMapping.rst

 EnableAutoMapping
 =================

-This constraint allows to enable Doctrine's ``auto_mapping`` on a class or a property.
-You can read more about it
-:ref:`here <doctrine_auto-mapping>`.
-Automapping allows to determine
-validation rules based on Doctrine's annotations and attributes.
+This constraint allows to enable :ref:`Doctrine's auto mapping <doctrine_auto-mapping>` on a class or a property.
+Automapping allows to determine validation rules based on Doctrine's annotations and attributes.
 You may use this constraint when automapping is globally disabled, but you still want to enable this feature for a class or a property specifically.

 ==========  ===================================================================
 Applies to  :ref:`property or method <validation-property-target>`